openstack/telemetry-specs/specs/kilo/dedicated-event-db.rst

 Currently, metering and event data coexists on the same database.
-While related, there's a logical separation in the metering and event models where the data in each model has it's own unique data and structure; the metering model can be best described as a time series while the event model is closer to an entity attribute model.
+While related, there's a logical separation in the metering and event models where the data in each model has its own unique data and structure; the metering model can be best described as a time series while the event model is closer to an entity attribute model.
 As the models are different in what they capture, it makes sense that deployers may choose to use different storage